Neo802/Project-Kalashnikov/README.md

-# Proyekt Kalashnikov
+# Project Kalashnikov
 ## Description
-to be announced.
+To be announced.

 ## Build
 Build 5, April 10th 2023